 It must be remembered that examinations can only measure performance on the day, and that candidates can do better or worse than anticipated for a variety of reasons.
 It is advisable to speak with the Head of Department for the subject before proceeding to an EAR (Enquiry about Result or Remark) that is very expensive.
 If there are serious grounds for concern about a result then the school can initiate an enquiry with the appropriate board.
 Details of the procedures and the fees involved are available below and the process should be started as soon as possible after consultation with the Head of Department concerned.
-We are only able to accept requests for remarks from the STUDENT in question and these must be made using the form located above on this page.If the results have serious implications for the candidate’s future plans then advice should be sought from the Director of Professional Guidance, Ms Louise Scofield, who will be available in the Careers Department on results day.
+We are only able to accept requests for remarks from the STUDENT in question and these must be made using the form located above on this page.If the results have serious implications for the candidate’s future plans then advice should be sought from the Director of Professional Guidance, Ms Louise Scofield, email@example.com.

 Making an enquiry about results or “remark request”

 |Thursday 23 August||Priority Copies of Scripts |